PedroVillegasss/BreedIdentifierV1/README.md

 detect_image <image_number>
 ```
 where `<image_number>` is in [0, 9].
-The output is person and no_person score printed on the log screen.
+The output is border_collie and chihuahua score printed on the log screen.